Sparsh57/Time-Table-Optimization/README.md

 # Timetable Optimization System

 This project provides an automated timetable generation system designed for educational institutions.
-It uses **Google OR-Tools** for constraint-based optimization, FastAPI for the backend, and SQLite for data management.
-The system features **Google Authentication**, **multi-organization support**, and **multiple professors per course** functionality to address complex scheduling needs efficiently.
+It uses **Google OR-Tools** for constraint-based optimization, FastAPI for the backend, and SQLite for data management by default.
+The system can also connect to **MySQL** if a `DATABASE_URL` is provided.
+It features **Google Authentication**, **multi-organization support**, and **multiple professors per course** functionality to address complex scheduling needs efficiently.

 ## Table of Contents